This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Cabbage is not a difficult plant to grow, especially in the Northern areas.
 It loves cooler weather and is quite hardy.

-I start flats of Red and Green Cabbage in the seedling room.
+I start seedling flats of Red and Green Cabbage in the seedling room.
 We often can’t get into the garden until late April or even May, depending on the snow.
-So I start lots of different vegetables under lights.
+I start seeds indoors under lights for lots of different vegetables.

 Want to know which vegetables I just direct seed into the garden?
 Check out my article – I can direct seed quite a few things, but others definitely need to be started indoors, because of our shorter growing season.

 When I run out of room for more seedlings downstairs, I move the cabbages upstairs.
-They are one of the first veggies to come upstairs and they’ll spend a couple of weeks in front of the living room windows.
+They are one of the first veggie seedlings to come upstairs and they’ll spend a couple of weeks in front of the living room windows.

-Then I start bringing them out onto the porch during the day.
-First I do it for just a couple of hours in the mid morning, when it is neither too warm nor too cool.
+Then I start bringing them out onto the porch during the day, to start hardening off.
+First I move them for just a couple of hours in the mid morning, when it is neither too warm nor too cool.
 Over a few days I extend the amount of time they spend outdoors.

 Once the garden is dry enough that the tilling can be done, the cabbage is one of the first vegetables I can transplant.

 Looking at the picture, you can see that I plant my cabbages pretty close together.
 They are about 8 – 10 inches apart.
 That’s OK, I like to plant thickly.
 I feel it helps reduce weeds and the big leaves will help to keep the soil moist.
 Besides, I’ll be thinning these cabbages as time goes on.
 They will have plenty of room to grow nice and huge.